Archibald Williams (judge)

 Archibald Williams (June 10, 1801 – September 21, 1863) was a United States district judge of the United States District Court for the District of Kansas.
 Williams was a friend and political ally of President Abraham Lincoln.

 Education and career

 Born in Montgomery County, Kentucky, the son of John Williams and Amelia Gill Williams, Williams read law to enter the bar in 1828.
-He was in private practice in Quincy, Illinois beginning in 1829.
+In 1829, he entered private practice in Quincy, Illinois.
 For several months in early 1832, he served as a volunteer in the Black Hawk War against Native Americans.
 In the fall of 1832, he supported Henry Clay for President of the United States.
 He was the United States Attorney for the District of Illinois from 1849 to 1853.
 He served in both the Illinois House of Representatives and the Illinois Senate.

 State senate service

 While in the Illinois Senate, Williams studied and reported on School Financing to the Senate, arguing for local control of schools rather than establishing a statewide system.
 Later in his legislative career, he labeled the Illinois Internal Improvements program "Infernal Improvements" due to its financial difficulties leading to bankruptcy.